dotnet/aspnetcore/README.md

  * A Yeoman generator that creates preconfigured app starting points ([guide](http://blog.stevensanderson.com/2016/05/02/angular2-react-knockout-apps-on-aspnet-core/))
  * Samples and docs

-Everything here is cross-platform, and works with .NET Core 1.0 RC2 or later on Windows, Linux, or OS X.
+Everything here is cross-platform, and works with .NET Core 1.0 (RTM) or later on Windows, Linux, or OS X.

 ## Creating new applications